-Anaerobic Digestion (AD) Reducing Green House Gas (GHG)
+Powersystems have produced a guide to Anaerobic Digestion (AD) and reducing Green House Gas (GHG)

 Anaerobic digestion (AD) is a process that has been used very successfully in a large number of countries.
 Over many years and for a number of purposes.
 This includes; energy production, nutrient management, waste stabilisation, and pathogen reduction.
 In all of these uses, it also contributes towards reducing greenhouse gas emissions, both directly and by offset.

 It is the only technology currently in the market place that meets the European criteria for second generation bio-fuel production.
 And can achieve this using a range of mixed wastes, not just purpose-grown biomass.
 It is also a technology that has been neglected by successive governments.
 Many of which have climbed on the bandwagons of hydrogen, ethanol and bio-diesel as the renewable bio-fuels of the future.
 Despite the fact that bio-gas plants using the same substrates give consistently higher net energy yields

 AD will certainly make money for those who invest in large centralised processing plants that accept high energy-value waste inputs.
 Also charge gate fees, and receive subsidy for the heat or power they produce.

 This is not, however, a solution that will maximise the energy potential of the available waste biomass.
 As by far the largest tonnages of materials are animal slurries and manures produced on farms.
 Although the energy potential of these per tonne is low.
 Should they be digested on farms, the overall net energy yield is significant

 An even greater benefit may be the fact that digestion can reduce greenhouse gas emissions associated with manure management and improve nutrient management on the farm.